Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/11/transactionscope-and-wcf-services.md

 ## Solution

-In order to create an ambient transaction in your client and ensure that it is used by your WCF services, you need to make sure you’ve done the following…
+In order to create an ambient transaction in your client and ensure that it is used by your WCF services, you need to make sure you've done the following…

 ### Configure Your Binding